Showing posts with label evil. Show all posts

 Red, theory; black, fact

-I present in Picture 1 a four-stage model of human depopulation events that is intended to account for more data.
-The same two emotional programs, the anger cycle and the sadness cycle (see post #41), occur in two "generations," with the second generation having greater violence and using modified signals.
+Picture 1 shows a four-stage model of human depopulation events that is intended to account for more data than heretofore.
+The same two emotional programs, the anger cycle and the sadness cycle occur in two "generations," with the second generation having greater violence and using modified signals.

 • Stage 1: depopulation by emigration; accomplishes dispersal of the human species; coordinated by an exchange of anger signals;